saparaliev-salman/DAA/week 2/binary-search/README.md

 We get an array of numbers that is sorted and a target number.
 We need to find the target and return the index.
 If we don't find it, return -1.

 2. Approach
-This time I decided to make it smarter and use O(log n) way like the problem says.
 I make two variables. lef is at the start (0) and righ is at the end (length - 1).
 Inside a while loop I find the middle number mid.
 If nums[mid] is exactly my target, I just return mid.
 If nums[mid] is smaller than target, it means target is in the right half because array is sorted.
 So I move left to mid + 1.